bazelbuild/continuous-integration/buildkite/bazel-central-registry/README.md

 `bcr_downstream.py` is a script used for testing whether new or updated BCR module versions break downstream modules that directly depend on them.
 It vendors the target module(s) via `bazel vendor`, overrides them in each direct downstream module's workspace via `--override_module`, and selects the top direct dependents ranked by BCR PageRank.

-Downstream tasks are skipped if their Bazel major version is not among the major versions tested in the target module's `presubmit.yml` (e.g. a target tested with `8.x` and `9.x` skips downstream `7.x` tasks).
-No filtering is applied if the target module uses a Bazel version whose major version cannot be determined statically (e.g. `latest`, `rolling`); downstream tasks using such versions are always kept.
+Downstream tasks are skipped if their Bazel major version is not among the major versions tested in the target module's `presubmit.yml` (e.g. a target tested with `8.x` and `9.*` skips downstream `6.x` and `7.*` tasks).
+If the target module is also tested with a symbolic version tracking the newest Bazel (e.g. `rolling`), major versions newer than its highest pinned one are kept as well.
+No filtering is applied if the target module doesn't pin any Bazel version, and downstream tasks using symbolic versions (e.g. `latest`, `rolling`) are always kept.
+The target module(s) are vendored with the same Bazel version as each downstream task (or `7.x` for tasks using Bazel 6, which doesn't support `bazel vendor`).

 A build can be triggered on a BCR PR by attaching the `run-downstream-test` label, or manually via the `BCR Downstream Test` pipeline with the following environment variables: